mswger001/martin_low_level_control/README.md

 6. **`tau` (Torque):** `motorCmd[].tau` specifies the desired torque to be applied to the joint.
 You can use this parameter to apply external forces or torques to the joint.

-7. **Other Parameters:** Depending on the specific robot and use case, there may be additional parameters in the `LowCmd` structure for more advanced control and configuration.

 In summary, the `LowCmd` structure allows you to control the position (`q`), velocity (`dq`), stiffness (`Kp` and `Kd`), and torque (`tau`) of each joint in the robot.
 By setting these parameters appropriately, you can define the robot's desired behavior and movements.